Algebraic Neural Networks: Stability to Deformations: Introduction

 \section{Introduction}

-The numerical evidence that shows the benefits and goodness of using convolutional neural networks (CNNs) and graph neural networks (GNNs) for machine learning applications grows year after year, rising interest among researchers on finding solid and consistent explanations for the performance and the properties of these structures.
-In this context, the stability analysis of the operators representing the networks plays a central role, and some insights exist in the literature for CNNs~\cite{mallat_ginvscatt,bruna_iscn,bruna_groupinvrepconvnn} and GNNs~\cite{zou_stability,gamabruna_diffscattongraphs,fern2019stability}, obtained independently but similar in form and nature.
-These results opened questions about whether these notions descend from a common notion of stability, and finding a connection or a general framework where these concepts can be unified have become of interest.
+The overwhelming empirical evidence that shows the goodness of using convolutional neural networks (CNNs) and graph neural networks (GNNs) in machine learning raises interest in finding reasons that explain their performance.
+In this context, stability analyses of the operators representing the neural networks play a central role, with insights reported for both CNNs~\cite{mallat_ginvscatt, bruna_iscn,bruna_groupinvrepconvnn, bietti2017_stabilitycnn} and GNNs~\cite{zou_stability, gamabruna_diffscattongraphs, fern2019stability}.
+Although independent, these results are similar in form and nature.
+This fact raises the question of whether they descend from a common notion of stability and motivates the search for a framework where these results can be unified.